harshkakashaniya/Cpp-Udacity-Capstone_snake_project/README.md

 #### 1. The project demonstrates an understanding of C++ functions and control structures.

-Various control structures and functions are used from for looks to switch cases in
+Various control structures and functions are used from for loops to switch cases in for example in following file
 ``` File : gamechanger.cpp Line 61 ```

 #### 2. The project reads data from a file and process the data, or the program writes data to a file.